inoi/trombi/doc/python-api.rst

 Data objects
 ============

 These class represent different aspects of a CouchDB database.
-In case of an error the instance method calls the callback function with :class:`TrombiError` as an argument.
+If not otherwise mentioned and in case of an error all the methods in the following classes call callback function with :class:`TrombiError` as an argument.

 .. class:: Server(baseurl[, io_loop=None])